-The Ramona Band appreciates the Department's willingness to engage with tribes and we reiterate our request that this regulatory process be formally withdrawn due to the overwhelming opposition by tribes.
-In the alternative, we ask that the Department place this exercise on pause until the new AS-IA has been confirmed by the Senate, has had the opportunity to meet with tribes, and has developed her own initiatives for Indian Affairs.
-Finally, we recommend that any suggestions herein or otherwise be developed as internal guidance - perhaps as amendments to the already existing BIA Fee to Trust Handbook, instead of through regulatory revisions.
+We ask that the Department place this exercise on pause until the new AS-IA has had the opportunity to consult with tribes, and has developed her own initiatives for Indian Affairs.
+Finally, if the Department pushes forward despite the broad objections from Indian country, we request further consultation before the Department moves forward and we recommend that any suggestions herein or otherwise be developed as internal guidance - perhaps as updates to the already existing BIA Fee to Trust Handbook, instead of through regulatory revisions.
+We thank you again for your consideration and please feel free to contact me at Benjamin Joseph, Chairman, Sauk-Suiattle Indian Tribe at (360) 436-0131 or chairman@sauk-suiattle.com with any questions or thoughts.